kellan/laughingmeme/_posts/2026-09-14-managers-are-catalysts.md

 The point of a technology company is to create change.
 The point of engineering leadership is to increase your team's capacity to create change.
 And managers?
 Managers are catalysts.

-Catalyst has a colloquial definition, but it also has a technical one: a catalyst lowers the activation energy necessary for a reaction to occur.
+"Catalyst" has a colloquial definition, but it also has a technical one: a catalyst lowers the activation energy necessary for a reaction to occur.
 That's what good management does.

 Without a catalyst you can still create change.
 You add heat and pressure.
 Mandates.
 They work some of the time, and damage the system 100% of the time.
 Sometimes that's the right call.
 A little damage now, do the expensive repair work later.
 If you invest in management you have a choice.
 If you don't, you don't.